ivanzzeth/ethereum-jsonrpc-gateway/README.md

 }
 ```

+`config.public.json` is also provided by default, glad to see anyone to contribute your public full node here.

 ### upstreams

 Ethereum node upstream urls.
 You can set multiple nodes in this list.
 And upstream support http, https, ws, wss.